TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/UserAndUserInt/Index.rst

 ---------

-Another example can be found in the documentation of the stdWrap property :t3-function-stdwrap:`postUserFunc` There you can also see how to work with :php:`$cObj`, the reference to the parent (calling) cObject.
+Another example can be found in the documentation of the stdWrap property :ref:`stdwrap-postUserFunc` There you can also see how to work with :php:`$cObj`, the reference to the parent (calling) cObject.

 Example 4